Mikejo5000/vsts-docs-pr/docs/report/analytics/what-is-analytics.md

 ## Power BI
 [Power BI](https://powerbi.microsoft.com) is a suite of business analytics tools.
 Use it to do ad-hoc analysis, produce beautiful reports, and publish for enterprise consumption.

-There are 3 ways for Power BI to connect to the VSTS Analytics service.
-For an overview, read [Power BI Integration Overview](../powerbi/overview.md)

-**The easiest way is to pull data from VSTS into Power BI**, is to use the VSTS Power BI Data Connector.
-For more information read [Connect to VSTS with Power BI Data Connector](../powerbi/data-connector-connect.md).
+The easiest way Power BI to connect to VSTS is to use the [VSTS Power BI Data Connector](../powerbi/data-connector-connect.md):
 ![Power BI VSTS Connector (Beta)](../powerbi/_img/data-connector-get-data.png)

 The VSTS Power BI Data connector works with Analytics Views.
 For more information, read [What are Analytics Views](./what-are-analytics-views.md).

+We offer other ways to pull VSTS Data into Power BI.
+For information on all the options, read our [Power BI Integration Overview](../powerbi/overview.md)

 ## Data available in the Analytics Service